 I am planning to attempt the November written examination / December CBT examination.
 Am I eligible for the exemptions and/or transition to Singapore CA Qualification (Foundation)?

-Yes, you are eligible for the exemptions as long as you attempt the last ISCA PE exam by 31 December 2017 and your PE module results are within 5 years from the point of your application to be a Singapore CA Qualification (Foundation) candidate.
+Yes, you are eligible for the exemptions as long as you attempt the last PE exam by 31 December 2017 and your PE module results are within 5 years from the point of your application to be a Singapore CA Qualification (Foundation) candidate.

 I am unable to complete ISCA PE by 31 December 2017.
 How can I move on to Singapore CA Qualification (Foundation)?

-To facilitate a smooth transition* for ISCA PE candidates into the Singapore CA Qualification (Foundation), your ISCA PE candidature records and examination results will be provided to the administration team of Singapore CA Qualification if you wish to continue your learning journey under Singapore CA Qualification (Foundation).
-More administrative details will be announced at a later date.
+To facilitate a smooth transition for PE candidates into the Singapore CA Qualification (Foundation), your PE candidature records and examination results will be provided to the administration team of Singapore CA Qualification if you wish to continue your learning journey under Singapore CA Qualification (Foundation).

 The Singapore Accountancy Commission (SAC) has approved the recognition of completed ISCA PE modules under the Singapore CA Qualification (Foundation).